Top-Of-Tech/Blackdeath/README.md

 <h2>Installation and Usage</h2>

-Here is how you can start using Autharian!
+Here is how you can start using Blackdeath.

 <h3>Prerequisites</h3>